roycebranning/ideation/onward/data.md

 Thesis:
 There are three realizations which form the basis of elos' policy on data.

  1. Present technology allows us unprecendented instrumentation and data collection, we can accumulate information about our actions and habits: we can collect unconsciously.
  2. Raw data clears misconception and dissolves bias.
-The data we collect is *actionalble* and should be treated as such.
+The data we collect is *actionable* and should be treated as such.
  3. We can design systematic ways to act on the copious collection of information.
 The constraints we apply can be simple and remove the burden of indivudually processing each datum.

 Manifestations:
 The first thesis can be seen in the recent craze about privacy concerns and the ethicacy of collecting data on internet and computer users as consumers.
 People realized google can know everything about a user's search history.
 This epiphany was thrusted upon them in the form of accurately targeted ads, spooky in their relevance.
 This targeting led society to realize the data is not only correct and meaningful, but more importantly, the data is actionable.